AdobeDocs/commerce-php/src/pages/development/backward-incompatible-changes/reference.md

 ---
-title: Backward-incompatible changes reference | Commerce PHP Extensions
+title: Backward-incompatible changes | Commerce PHP Extensions
 description: Learn about minor changes in Adobe Commerce and Magento Open Source releases that may require you to update your extension.
 ---